Ayeshan-Oshitha/Tutorial--Mosh--React-TypeScript/1. Fundamentals/Notes-1.md

 In inline styles, the class names are a bit different.
 Instead of using dash-case naming, they use camelCase naming.

 Try to avoid using inline styles as much as possible.

+## Popular UI Libraries

+- **Bootstrap** – A widely used CSS framework with prebuilt components and responsive grid system

+- **Material UI (MUI)** – Implements Google’s Material Design; a popular React component library

+- **Tailwind CSS** – A utility-first CSS framework for rapidly building custom designs

+- **DaisyUI** – A component library built on top of Tailwind CSS; similar in style to Bootstrap

+- **Chakra UI** – A modular and accessible React component library; similar to MUI, but built with a focus on simplicity and flexibility; also works well with Tailwind CSS

+## Adding Icons

+You can use the **React Icons library**, which is a package that combines many different icon libraries like Font Awesome, Bootstrap Icons, Material Design Icons, and more — all in one easy-to-use React component library.

+React Icons have properties like _color_, _size_, and more to easily customize their appearance.
+You can also apply custom styles using CSS classes or inline styles for more flexibility.